inventables/x-carve-instructions/step04/index.md

 <div class="note">
 <i class="fa fa-hand-o-right"></i>
  <span class="note-text">
- Note: Check that the last two screws you inserted are loose enough to allow the back piece of X-Axis Makerslide to slide freely in the slot.
+ <strong>Note:</strong> Check that the last two screws you inserted are loose enough to allow the back piece of X-Axis Makerslide to slide freely in the slot.
 This will make the next step much easier.
  </span>

 </div>